BAE vulnerable to break-up or U.S. bid if merger fails

 In its most recent annual report BAE Chairman Dick Olver said the group’s main strategic aims included developing its export business, building on its large geographic footprint and pushing growth at its cyber security arm.

-“BAE Systems maintains a well-defined strategy with a defense focus at its core, but with the flexibility to adapt to changes in the business landscape,” wrote Olver.
+“BAE Systems maintains a well-defined strategy with a defence focus at its core, but with the flexibility to adapt to changes in the business landscape,” wrote Olver.

 “BAE Systems will continue to keep its strategy under review and will move to adjust its portfolio of businesses where it is in the interests of shareholders to do so.”